Steven Grasse: 2007–present

 In February 2007, Grasse founded the Coalition for British Reparations, and started a petition for the British government to pay US$58 trillion in reparations for damages he alleged the British Empire had done to the world at large.
 He described the petition as "performance art", stating that "It's very serious, but very cheeky".
 Grasse authored the controversial book The Evil Empire: 101 Ways That England Ruined the World which was published on April 23, 2007.

 In 2009, Gyro Worldwide was renamed as Quaker City Mercantile.
 During this time, Grasse also began marketing his own brands, and founded Art in the Age of Reproduction, a retail store in Philadelphia.
 Grasse cited Walter Benjamin's 1935 essay "The Work of Art in the Age of Mechanical Reproduction" with inspiring the idea behind the company.

 In 2016, Grasse authored Colonial Spirits: A Toast to Our Drunken History, which explores the history of alcohol in Colonial America.
 The illustrated book included historical recipes and trivia about the history of alcohol in the United States.
 In its opening chapter, he compares the United States to a bar, "open to everyone, available to whoever can afford it, and apparently quite difficult to get kicked out of."

 Grasse founded Tamworth Distillery, a New Hampshire based craft distillery, in 2015.
 Inspired by his interest in transcendentalism and a desire to create a lasting legacy, Grasse developed the concept of a "farm-to-table, grain-to-glass" distillery with Jamie Oakes and Matt Powers.
 The distillery focuses on a wilderness-to-table philosophy, and creates a variety of craft spirits.
 In 2022, Tamworth produced Crab Trapper, a bourbon distilled with invasive green crabs.
-Crab Trapper was featured on Food & Wine, Delish, Smithsonian, NPR, and The Late Show with Stephen Colbert.

 In 2021, he cowrote The Cocktail Workshop with Adam Erace.
 The book, which includes drink recipes, lessons on mixology, and history, was published by Running Press.
 In 2022, Grasse co-wrote Brand Mysticism: Cultivate Creativity and Intoxicate Your Audience with journalist Aaron Goldfarb.
-Part-memoir, part business and marketing guide, Grasse details how he created such booze brands as Hendrick's Gin, Sailor Jerry Rum, and many others.
+Part-memoir, part business and marketing guide, Grasse details how he created such booze brands as Hendrick's Gin and Sailor Jerry Rum.
 Grasse co-wrote Backcountry Cocktails: Civilized Drinks for Wild Places with journalist Adam Erace, published May 9, 2023 by Running Press.
 The book includes information on cocktails, wilderness survival, wildlife behavior, and foraging.
-Grasse and Goldfarb are co-writing a forthcoming book titled Weird Whiskies.